pymc-devs/pymc-examples/myst_nbs/gaussian_processes/MOGP-Coregion-Hadamard.myst.md

 ## Intrinsic Coregionalization Model (ICM)

-Intrinsic Coregionalization Model (ICM) is a particular case of Linear Coregionalization Model (LCM) with one input kernel, for example:
+The Intrinsic Coregionalization Model (ICM) is a particular case of the Linear Coregionalization Model (LCM) with one input kernel, for example:

 $$ K_{ICM} = B \otimes K_{ExpQuad} $$